RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

     You can use `sed -z 's/\n/\\\n/g'` to escape the EOL characters.
     {{% /tip %}}

-- certificate - The contents of the *_cert.pem file
+- cert - The contents of the *_cert.pem file

 When you upgrade RS, the upgrade process copies the certificates on the first upgraded node to all of the nodes in the cluster.